 - As part of the agenda to increase the progressivity of property taxation, as well as local control over council funding, we propose that council tax and business rates are abolished.
 Instead, all commercial and residential dwellings should be regularly revalued and property and land should be separated out and taxed under separate schedules.
-We also propose that all property and land taxes are levied and collected from the owner. rather than the present occupier. - They would also be legally obliged to create economic strategies, including local Green New Deals, working with newly established Local Economic Partnerships, which would replace the current Local Enterprise
+We also propose that all property and land taxes are levied and collected from the owner, rather than the present occupier. - New authorities would also be legally obliged to create economic strategies, including local Green New Deals, working with newly established Local Economic Partnerships, which would replace the current Local

-Partnerships.
+Enterprise Partnerships.

 - These new Local Economic Partnerships would be made up of representatives from across the SME sector, community sector, professionalised voluntary sector, local further and higher education institutions, health sector, unions, and the large business sector.
-New LEPs would be mandated explicitly to work with the new authorities to drive forward inclusive. development.
-In this way, industrial and even wider economic strategy would spill up to the national level rather than trickle down to the local. - keeping with new national priorities and goals around wellbeing, combined regional authorities would be required to set wellbeing budgets,
+New LEPs would be mandated explicitly to work with the new authorities to drive forward inclusive, environmental and democratic economic development.
+In this way, industrial and even wider economic strategy would spill up to the national level rather than trickle down to the local. - Alongside fiscal devolution, and in keeping with new national priorities and goals around wellbeing, combined regional authorities would be required to set wellbeing budgets, that would mark a departure from the local growth deals approach and the obsession at the city and local authority level with GVA increases.